astronomer/docs/learn/airflow-advanced-cluster-policies.md

             )
     ```

-3. (Optional) Build the python package to generate the `wheel` file.
+3. (Optional) Build the python package to generate the `wheel` file:

     ```bash
     python -m build
     ```

-### Setup your Astro project
+### Step 2: Setup your Astro project

-1. Initialize your Astro project using [Astro CLI](https://www.astronomer.io/docs/astro/cli/get-started-cli).
+1. Initialize your Astro project using the [Astro CLI](https://www.astronomer.io/docs/astro/cli/get-started-cli).

 2. Run `astro dev init` to initialize a new Astro project or open your Astro project.

-3. Copy over the plugin package to the `plugins` dirctory of an Astro project.
+3. Copy over the plugin package to the `plugins` directory of your Astro project.

-4. Add the following line to your `Dockerfile`
+4. Add the following line to your `Dockerfile`:

     ```docker
     COPY plugins plugins